-A type of tax credit bond in existence a number of years for school districts, qualified zone academy bonds ("QZABs") has been but rarely used in New York State using the "OID" provision to permit negotiation for such reasons.
+A type of tax credit bond in existence a number of years for school districts, qualified zone academy bonds ("QZABs") has been but rarely used in New York State using the "OID" provision to permit negotiation for such reason.
 They have been virtually unsalable competitively.
-Tax-Credit Bonds and the subsidized taxable bond option are significant new alternatives to traditional County tax-exempt financings, but it is not clear at this point whether they will find a market, and if so, whether New York State issuers will be able to access it.
+Tax-Credit Bonds and the subsidized taxable bond option are significant new alternatives to traditional tax-exempt financings, but it is not clear at this point whether they will find a market, and if so, whether New York State issuers will be able to access it.

-As to the expansion of the "bank qualified" category and the "2% rule," there is little doubt that these will increase the appetite of banks, including County depositories, for County debt (assuming the banks need the deductions ...) and possibly translate into lower interest rates.
+As to the expansion of the "bank qualified" category and the "2% rule," there is little doubt that these will increase the appetite of banks, including local depositories, for town, village or city debt (assuming the banks need the deductions ...) and possibly translate into lower interest rates.